Koromix/koffi/README.md

 You can find a more detailed rationale here: https://danluu.com/monorepo/

+# Build manually

+Koffi is built with a custom CMake-wrapper called CNoke, which also lives in the monorepository.
+Don't try to run CMake manually because it will fail.

+Follow the [documented build instructions](https://koffi.dev/contribute#build-from-source) to build Koffi from source.

 # License

 This program is free software: you can redistribute it and/or modify it under the terms of the **MIT License**.